zateutsch/pwa-docs/docs/builder/FAQ.md

  In the above error message, the expected package ID is `42541MyCompany.MyAwesomePwa` - go to PWABuilder and rebuild your package with the correct package ID: <br> !["Updated Packge ID"](../assets/builder/faq/updated-package-id.png)

-### "This package's manifest uses a display name that you have not reserved"
+### Common error: "This package's manifest uses a display name that you have not reserved"

 !["The display name not reserved warning"](../assets/builder/faq/not-reserved.png)